 Where Can You Buy It?

-You can buy Outlift at Amazon and some other online retailers, but I generally advise you to stick with trusted online stores for supplements.
+You can buy Outlift on Amazon and other online retailers, but I generally advise you to stick with trusted online stores for supplements.

 We ordered it from Amazon using a Prime account, and it took about three days for the tub to arrive, which is a bit slow for Prime.
 The other problem we noticed is that it’s often listed as currently unavailable.